-According to the National Cancer Institute (NCI), over 8 percent of the people who are diagnosed with pancreatic cancer have a 5-year survival prognosis, although the NCI, as well as the American Cancer Society, emphasize that many people live longer and no two patients are alike.
+According to the National Cancer Institute (NCI), over 8 percent of the people who are diagnosed with pancreatic cancer have a 5-year survival prognosis, although the NCI, as well as the American Cancer Society, emphasize that many people

 As with most forms of cancer, the sooner pancreatic cancer is detected, the better the outlook for the patient.
 When caught early, pancreatic cancer tends to be localized, which facilitates its management.

 The need for better, more effective therapies for pancreatic cancer remains dire, especially because it develops and spreads so rapidly, often resisting treatment.

 In order to avoid drug resistance, researchers are looking into using mutated viruses to target pancreatic cancer cells more precisely.

 With this purpose in mind, a team of researchers led by Dr. Gunnel Halldén, from Queen Mary University, set out to genetically modify a flu virus.